javalin/website/pages/docs.md

 ### HaltException
 Javalin has a `HaltException` which is handled before other exceptions.
 It can be used to short-circuit the request-lifecycle.
 If you throw a `HaltException` in a `before`-handler, no `endpoint`-handler will fire.
-When throwing a `HaltException` you can include a status code, a message, or both:
+When throwing a `HaltException` you must include a status code, but a message is optional:
 {% capture java %}
-throw new HaltException();                     // (status: 200, message: "Execution halted") throw new HaltException(401);                  // (status: 401, message: "Execution halted") throw new HaltException("My message");         // (status: 200, message: "My message") throw new HaltException(401, "Unauthorized");  // (status: 401, message: "Unauthorized")
+throw new HaltException(401);                  // (status: 401, message: "Execution halted")
+throw new HaltException(401, "Unauthorized");  // (status: 401, message: "Unauthorized")
 {% endcapture %}
 {% capture kotlin %}
-throw HaltException()                          // (status: 200, message: "Execution halted") throw HaltException(401)                       // (status: 401, message: "Execution halted")
+throw HaltException(401)                       // (status: 401, message: "Execution halted")
-throw HaltException("My message")              // (status: 200, message: "My message")
 throw HaltException(401, "Unauthorized")       // (status: 401, message: "Unauthorized")
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}